 starring: Gordon Currie, Stacy Grant, Phillip Rhys

-Just when you thought you films like Tourist Trap and Maniac made mannequins quite the most unnerving object in a horror flick, you'll be in a big surprise...
+Just when you thought films like Tourist Trap and Maniac made mannequins quite the unnerving object to appear in a horror flick, you'll be in a big surprise...

-A follow-up to the rarely discussed 1995 horror flick where a small group of friends in a cabin gets killed off by their own fears, Halloween Night brought us yet another group of teenager who are planning to celebrate Halloween in a friend's countryside farm, as well as join him in a ceremony to help them harness their fears.
-My memory of how exactly this ceremony goes is a complete haze (or whether there is one to begin with) but all I can tell is that it includes dressing up as whatever scares these teens the most in Halloween, which is quite unfortunate for this film's costume department as these kids dress in the lamest costumes ever. (one guy's afraid of taking risky decisions.
+A follow-up to the rarely discussed 1995 horror flick where a small group of friends in a cabin gets killed off by their own fears, Halloween Night brought us yet another group of teenagers who are planning to celebrate Halloween in a friend's countryside farm, as well as join him in a ceremony to help them harness their fears.
+My memory of how exactly this ceremony goes is a complete haze (nor do I recall anyone ever discussing it in the movie now that I think harder) but all I can tell is that it includes dressing up as whatever scares these teens the most in Halloween, which is quite unfortunate for this film's costume department as these kids dress in the lamest costumes ever. (one guy's afraid of taking risky decisions.
 You know what he dresses up as?
 A lame sheet with sharpie drawings of question marks all over it. charming...)

-Anyway, our hero's biggest fear is his dad, who happens to be a serial killer who murders his victims in theme to their fears.
-Suggestions say that he's dead now, but our lead is so disturbed about this, he himself is in risk of snapping out of sanity and may be the killer who began murdering his friends after an hour mark.
+Anyway, our hero's biggest fear is his dad, who happens to be a serial killer who murders his victims based on their fears.
+Suggestions say that he's dead now, but our lead is so disturbed about this, he himself is in risk of snapping out crazy and might be the killer who soon starts murdering the casts after the hour mark.
 But then again, we also have a disturbingly (and suspiciously) life-sized wooden mannequin named Morty, who looks close enough to being alive.
 If you know your clichés, or love spoiling yourself with spoilers, then you wouldn't be surprised that it is...

 Being made under the success of post-Scream teen slashers, Halloween Night is closer to a dead teenager bodycount flick than its predecessor and yet it fails to be anymore exciting.
-Even if we do treat this film on its own footing, it's not very much exciting to watch as a lot of mumbo-jumbo about phobias and Native American rituals were tossed around, but it never led to anything but lame teen talk.
-It strolls along like this in a lovely sluggish pace until Halloween night finally came and the cast starts to drop dead.
-Unfortunately, even at that the film hardly broke it's blandness streak; kills were tame and occurs mostly off-camera, and a lot of uninteresting survivors popped up in the end, with all the good ones dead.
+Even if we do treat this film on its own footing, it's hardly a decent watch as a lot of mumbo-jumbo about phobias and Native American rituals were tossed around but it never led to anything but lame teen talk.
+It strolls along like this in a lovely sluggish pace until Halloween night finally comes and the teens start to drop dead.
+Unfortunately, even at that the film hardly broke it's blandness streak; kills were tame and occur mostly off-camera, and a lot of uninteresting survivors popped up in the end, with all the good ones dead.